-Getting Started
+Getting started

-This worksheet is designed to help UC freshman applicants start the writing process for the personal insight questions.
+This worksheet is designed to help first-year UC applicants start the writing process for the personal insight questions.
 Additional suggestions can be found on the UC admission website.

 What are the Personal Insight Questions?

 These questions are about getting to know you - your life experience, interests and accomplishments.
 Think of your responses as a conversation with the admissions office.
 Be open.
 Be reflective.
 Find your individual voice and express it.